 They do, however, make an important point: “[N]ot all insects are the same; different bugs see slightly different wavelengths.”
-That, plus the fact that we’re dealing with nocturnal insects here – that is, bugs that have evolved over eons, literally, to fly and feed at night -- brings us to my preferred explanation:
+That, plus the fact that we’re dealing with nocturnal insects here – that is, bugs that have evolved over eons, literally, to fly and feed at night – brings us to a preferred explanation:

-Debbie Hadley, About’s expert on Insects, says the bugs are mistaking a white light for the moon, which they use to navigate a straight path.
+Debbie Hadley, an expert on insects, says the bugs are mistaking a white light for the moon, which they use to navigate a straight path.
 The problem is that the light bulb is close enough to touch, so it’s useless as a navigational aid over any distance.

-That makes sense to me.
-Yes, it’s about the color, or color temperature, of the light.
+It’s about the color, or color temperature, of the light.
 That’s something all of these references agree on.
-The result of changing the color of the light with an amber glass globe in a camping lantern also showed that.

 No, it’s not that the bugs can’t see it.
 Maybe not all of them and maybe not as well as they can see the moon, but they can.
 They still come up to it, but they don’t get stuck there.